HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 ## How do we use JavaScript?

-Now we've looked at how we get the JavaScript, what are we using it for?
+Now that we've looked at how we get the JavaScript, what are we using it for?

 ### AJAX

-A lot of JavaScript that we write is used to communicate with servers through asynchronous requests to receive information in various formats.
+A lot of JavaScript that is written is used to communicate with servers through asynchronous requests to receive information in various formats.
 AJAX, or asynchronous JavaScript and XML, is typically used to send and receive data in JSON, XML, HTML, text formats.

+{# TODO - "AJAX, or asynchronous JavaScript and XML," is this a list of 3 or grouped together? #}

 With multiple ways to send and receive data on the web, let's look into how many async requests are sent per page.